ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/export-database.markdown

       ![PowerShell Command](images/export-command-powershell.png "PowerShell Command")

        **A**.
-Click the **Export Command** button and Select the command line to prepare a command for
+Click the **Export Command** button and select the command line to prepare a command.
        **B**.
-Click to copy the created export command to the clipboard
+Click to copy the created export command to the clipboard.

 5. **Close Advanced**
    Click to close the advanced export options view.
 6. **Export Database**
-   click to export the selected data by your settings to a `.ravendbdump` file.
+   Click to export the selected data by your settings to a `.ravendbdump` file.

 {PANEL/}